12th May 2026

 Tharavadu

-This Michelin and Good Food Guide-recommended gem of a restaurant has become one of the city’s most beloved eateries.
+This legendary Indian restaurant has become one of Leeds’ most beloved eateries.
 Step inside, take a seat under the wooden roof and you could be in Kerala – a feeling the fabulously fragrant dishes reinforce.

 Prepare to have your senses sent into a swoon by Meen Pollichatu – grilled fish fillet in perfectly spiced sauce – or the boneless lamb cubes, spinach and sauce of the show-stopping Adu Cheera Mappas.
-The rices and breads are exemplary – Tharavadu really doesn’t put a foot wrong.
+Visit at lunchtime and you can snag one of the city’s best-value deals – a chicken, lamb or vegetarian thali, yours for under a tenner.

 Deeva